nih-cfde/the-fair-cookbook/content/recipes/Compliance/fair-api.md

             x-valueType: https://identifiers.org/uniprot
 ```

-Here we see our usual path setup with a new section: `x-responseValueType`, this is the smartAPI extension, each `x-path` refers to the path in the JSON object (using `.` on nested keys), for instance, the `gene_id` which doesn't need any `.` because it's the root of the response object.
+Here we see our usual path setup with a new section: `x-responseValueType`, this is the smartAPI extension.
+Each `x-path` refers to the path in the JSON object (using `.` on nested keys).
+For instance, the `gene_id` does not need any `.` because it is the root of the response object.
 The `x-valueType` here identifies the id namespace or context for which that value has meaning.
 Typically, this is a prefix path, in other words, you would produce a full URI with: `{x-valueType}/{actual_value}`.

 [identifiers.org](http://identifiers.org/) is a public resource cataloging actual identifier schemes making it an ideal way to namespace a given identifier.
 It has the added benefit of providing an API for accessing additional metadata such as cached [schema.org](https://schema.org/) annotations on the landing page of the resulting identifier.

-With the annotations fully described here, it becomes possible to eventually utilize your API for federated RDF queries without any additional effort, this was demonstrated by the [BioThings](https://biothings.io/) which can integrate SmartAPI APIs with proper annotations.
+With the annotations fully described here, it becomes possible to eventually utilize your API for federated RDF queries without any additional effort.
+This was demonstrated by the [BioThings](https://biothings.io/), which can integrate SmartAPI APIs with proper annotations.
 It also permits end users to find your APIs knowing their identifiers (i.e. ncbigenes).

 ### Step 7: Publishing and utilizing your OpenAPI/SmartAPI
-Once you have a working OpenAPI document, there are numerous things that you can now do.
+Once you have a working OpenAPI document, this open up numerous possibilities that you can now do.
 Firstly, your API can be published on [smart-api.info](https://smart-api.info/), permitting people and machines to locate it and potentially utilize it.

 But you can also produce interactive documentation much like the output seen in the OpenAPI editor to publish on your webpage.